 Unlike many task or project management apps, NotePlan has very little enforced structure, and is entirely text/markdown based.
 This makes it much more flexible, but makes it less obvious how to use it for tracking and managing complex work, loosely referred to here as 'Projects'.

-This plugin provides commands to help review Project notes, and it helps me manage at times over 100 such projects.
-The approach will be familiar to people who use David Allen's Getting Things Done methodology, or any other where regular reviews are important.
+This plugin lets you easily a single list of active projects, and their progress towards completion.
+It helps regularly review Project notes -- an approach that will be familiar to people who use David Allen's Getting Things Done methodology, or any other where regular reviews are important.

 The /project lists command shows the Project Review List screen, showing the projects due for review from various different NotePlan folders: